AI-Hypercomputer/xpk/README.md

 might want to use `Cluster List` or `Workload List` commands.
 Finally, you can cleanup with a `Cluster Delete`.

+If you have failures with workloads not running, use `xpk inspector` to investigate more.

 ## Cluster Create

 First set the project and zone through gcloud config or xpk arguments.